spryker/support/README.md

 # Spryker Support Desk
 This is Spryker's official support desk.
 You can add a [new support issue here](https://github.com/spryker/support/issues/new).
-We kindly ask you to write the description of the issue in english language and to not assign the issue to somebody.
+We kindly ask you to write the description of the issue in English and to not assign the issue to somebody.

 We are using several labels to structure the issues: